gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

+- Need some mechanism for the ComponentReport task to determine whether the TestSuites model is available or not.
+The mechanism should be internal at this stage, eg add a `ModelRegistry.find()` or throw a specific exception thrown by `ModelRegistry.get()`.

 - Expose models as extensions as well:
     - Have to handle creation rules that take inputs: defer creation until the convention is used, and close the inputs at this point.
     - Once closed, cannot mutate an object.